 This project provides funding for WSSC Water's share of Blue Plains liquid train projects for which construction began after June 30, 1993.
-This project is comprised of 25 projects that have been identified and prioritized by DC Water in their capital program.
-Projects with significant spending in FY'25 include: upgrades to the grit, screening, and primary treatment systems (BQ); upgrading effluent filters (IY); replacing/upgrading the primary clarifier mechanical components (J2); improvements to the headworks influent structures (BC); nitrification reactors/sedimentation upgrades (PE); liquid process rehabilitation (RN); and liquid processing PM (A2).
+This project is comprised of 24 projects that have been identified and prioritized by DC Water in their capital program.
+Projects with significant spending in FY'24 include: upgrades to the grit, screening, and primary treatment systems (BQ); upgrading effluent filters (IY); replacing/upgrading the primary clarifier mechanical components (J2): improvements to the headworks influent structures (BC): and nitrification reactors/sedimentation upgrades (PE).